Observer ships as a single Docker image with the web interface embedded in the binary.

 Setting up HTTPS

 You should always run Observer behind a reverse proxy that handles HTTPS.
-This keeps login credentials and personal data encrypted in transit.

-Caddy is the easiest option — it handles certificates automatically:
+Caddy handles certificates automatically:

 observer.yourorg.org {